Why Dehydrated Vegetable Keeps Better

 If you're the type that pulls a lot of their hydration from food, however, be prepared to start drinking a lot more water if you switch over to dehydrated goods.
 You'd be surprised how much of your necessary, daily moisture is pulled out of food.

 Any dehydrated vegetable, aside from being able to resist local microscopic life, has the added advantages of low weight and volume.
-This means that the food is both more compact, and thus has more helpings per serving and that it costs less to transport.
+This means that the food is both more compact, and thus has more helpings per serving, and that it costs less to transport.

 They also retain more of their nutrients than canned and frozen variants.